-- explore the roles and responsibilities of the special educational needs co-ordinator (SENCO) in an early years setting - understand the strategies and techniques for supporting children and their families - increase knowledge of special educational needs and disabilities (SEND) codes of practice
+- explore the roles and responsibilities of the special educational needs co-ordinator (SENCo) in an early years setting - understand the strategies and techniques for supporting children and their families - increase knowledge of SEND codes of practice

-Support Handbook
+Support handbook

-This Qualification Specification must be used alongside the mandatory Support Handbook, which can be found on the NCFE website.
+This qualification specification must be used alongside the mandatory support handbook, which can be found on the NCFE website.
 This contains additional supporting information to help with planning, delivery and assessment.

-This Qualification Specification contains all the qualification-specific information you will need that is not covered in the Support Handbook.
+This qualification specification contains all the qualification-specific information you will need that is not covered in the support handbook.